aws-samples/textract-boleto-reader/README.md

 This project aims to show the art of the possible in relation to the use of [Amazon Textract](https://aws.amazon.com/textract/) to read and extract all fields and values from Brazilian bank slips (Boleto), as well as the barcode number.

 > **The code within this repository comes with no guarantee, the use of this code is your responsibility.
-I take NO responsibility and/or liability for how you choose to use any of the source code available here.
+Authors have NO responsibility and/or liability for how you choose to use any of the source code available here.
 By using any of the files available in this repository, you understand that you are AGREEING TO USE AT YOUR OWN RISK.
 Once again, ALL files available here are for EDUCATION and/or RESEARCH purposes ONLY.**

 ## Architecture